What is in your barn?

 We see in the construction of Solomon’s Temple that there were storerooms attached to the side of the main rooms (See 1 Chronicles 28:11, 1 Kings 6:5-8).
 These hidden chambers were to store things that would honour the presence of God which dwelt inside the Temple.

+What could be filling your barn that is limiting God’s place in your life?
 Just check: Are you storing things or thoughts that are pleasing to the Holy Spirit?
 Selfishness, greed and momentary pleasures were all traps that this man fell into and caused God to be grieved.

 If you are filling your barn/life with temporal concerns, it will inevitably draw you away from God and bring about destruction.